gmc-code/PC-microbit-micropython/docs/breadboards/LEDs_with_resistors.rst

 ----------------------------------------

 | Repeated blinking can be done with a for-loop.
-| The for-loop below runs 3 times.
+| The for-loop below runs 3 times in 6 seconds then sleeps for 3 seconds before repeating.

 .. code-block:: python